 The contents of this article are for high-level, contextual purposes, and are not meant to replace advice from your accountant or any other tax advisor.
 We strongly suggest that an accountant or tax professional should be consulted prior to making an investment and should be used on an ongoing basis once an investment is made.

-Skyline Wealth is the exclusive investment dealer for four private alternative investment funds, each with historically stable performance since inception: Skyline Apartment REIT, Skyline Commercial REIT, Skyline Retail REIT, and Skyline Clean Energy Fund and SkyDev Bayshore Owen Sound LP.
+Skyline Wealth is the exclusive investment dealer for five private alternative investment funds, each with historically stable performance since inception: Skyline Apartment REIT, Skyline Industrial REIT, Skyline Retail REIT, Skyline Clean Energy Fund and SkyDev Bayshore Owen Sound LP.